nrfconnect/sdk-nrf/doc/nrf/ug_gzll.rst

 Device FIFO handling
 ====================

-When Gazell is enabled in Device mode, any packets uploaded to a TX FIFO will be transmitted at the next opportunity.
+When Gazell is enabled in Device role, any packets uploaded to a TX FIFO will be transmitted at the next opportunity.
 If several TX FIFOs contain packets, the various TX FIFOs are serviced in a round robin fashion, meaning that no TX FIFOs will experience starvation even when packets are continuously added to other TX FIFOs.

 When an ACK is successfully received from a Host, it implies that the payload was successfully received and added to the Host's RX FIFO.